mass10/intro-react-nodefest/exercise-3/README.md

 We want a nice image to appear right when we open up the app.
 This picture is going to change depending on what we search for, so let's make the picture part of our app's *state*.

-In `components/App.jsx`, initialize `state` with an image property set to this link: `https://media.giphy.com/media/12zV7u6Bh0vHpu/giphy.gif`.
+In `components/App.jsx`, initialize `state` with:

+* an image property set to this link: `https://media.giphy.com/media/12zV7u6Bh0vHpu/giphy.gif`.
+* a query property set to the string: "Search!"

 ### Create Child `GiphyContainer`

 We want our image to appear on the page.
-Let's create another component that simply displays the chosen image and current search term.
+Let's create another component that simply displays the chosen image and also the current search term.

 Because this component only receives information, instead of creating a new class, let's create a simple function that returns a React element.